jackHay22/upstream/README.md

 ### Windows build
 - _Not tested_

+## Server Operation
+- Upstream (in server mode) will send logs to a Sumologic endpoint (in config.clj).

 ## TODO:
 - [ ] AWS lambda function for automated ecr cleanup
 - [ ] Prevent image loads in tilemap for ```-server``` mode.